nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 }
 ```

-Simple selectors are easy-to-read and easy-to-maintain.
-Keep your file sizes to a minimum and use lower specificity for overrides.
+Simple selectors make your CSS easy to read and maintain.
+They keep your file size small and allow using lower specificity on overrides.

 #### Links
 [Specificity and Hierarchy in CSS](//kelvinofili.hashnode.dev/specificity-and-hierarchy-in-css)